dakaitbakait/markdown-cv/index.md

     prescription data for their biggest customers.
   * Created presentations with key business insights for customers.
   * Implemented performance improvements in ETL.
-  * Owned and managed a internal optimization tool written in C++.
+  * Owned and managed an internal optimization tool written in C++.

 ## Education

 `2003 - 2008`
 __Indian Institute of Technology, Kanpur__
-- Masters of Science(Integrated), Physics
+- Master of Science(Integrated), Physics

 <!-- ### Footer Last updated: Nov 2020 -->